LAND OF THE DEAD

 Surreptitious nose-picker, millionaire and all-around idiot to think he can keep George Romero’s babies away from Fiddler’s Green.
 Hates petrol pump attendants who pour the gas in through the windscreen.
 Goes *BANG* with his useless limo and his equally useless money (which he probably stole anyway)Cholo de Mora: John Leguizamo

-Sigh………Beautiful resistance fighter who throws in her lot with Riley and his merry band.Pretty Boy: Joanne Boland.
+Sigh………Beautiful resistance fighter and zombie battler who throws in her lot with Riley and his merry band.Pretty Boy: Joanne Boland.

-Driver of the Dead Reckoning.
+Driver of the Dead Reckoning truck.
 Pretty: yes, very.
 Boy: no way.Number Nine: Jennifer Baxter

 Probably the prettiest cheerleader zombie I have ever seen.
 She is rotting but she is kinda hot.Anchor: Tony Munch